 One New Zealand Stadium (Te Kaha) is Christchurch’s new multi-purpose venue designed to host major sporting events and concerts.
-The development represents a significant investment in the city’s future, creating a modern enclosed stadium capable of accommodating thousands of visitors while providing premium facilities for athletes, staff, and patrons.
+The development represents a significant investment in the city’s future, creating a modern enclosed stadium capable of accommodating thousands of visitors while providing facilities for athletes, staff, and patrons.

 The scale and diversity of the project required drainage solutions across a variety of environments, including commercial kitchens, player changing rooms, public amenities, and external pedestrian areas.
 Each location presented different hydraulic and operational requirements, requiring a combination of standard and project-specific drainage systems.